 It can set alarms about air quality changes for your smartphone and run HVAC systems based on air quality readings, saving energy costs and electricity bills.

 When your smartphone is close to your home’s WiFi network, let your audiovisual system turn on the HVAC system, so you can have fresh air as soon as you get home.

 Overall, AirVisual Pro will save you time and money; more importantly, always breathe healthy air.
 I highly recommend it!

 How to Test Home Indoor Air Quality Yourself

 You can easily and inexpensively screen for potentially harmful bacteria and fungus inside your home or office, and there are two ways to sample and check for contamination.

 One way is to sample your home air filters since they are designed to catch particles floating in the air.

-If not changed regularly, they most likely will become a breeding ground for bacteria because they left unchanged.
+If not changed regularly, they most likely will become a breeding ground for bacteria because they are left unchanged.
 They provide an ideal environment of warmth and moisture.

 Even when changed regularly, bacteria may form quickly and spread throughout your home or office if your space has lousy air circulation.